codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the hat say to the scarf?
-You can hang around.
-I'll just go on ahead.
+What did the grape do when he got stepped on?
+He let out a little wine.

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. 2005
- 2. 2008
- 3. 2002
- 4. 1999
+In networking, what does OSPF stand for?
+ 1. Order State Part First
+ 2. Order Sense Ping Find
+ 3. Open Signal Path Finder
+ 4. Open Shortest Path First

 <details>
   <summary>Answer</summary>
-  2005
+  Open Shortest Path First
 </details>